tomrudnick/drama.typst/README.md

    )
    ```

-   the `characterTable()` function produces a nicely formatted Table of all Characters in the drama.
+   the `character-table()` function produces a nicely formatted Table of all Characters in the drama.

    ![Character Table](images/chracter-table.png)